The Phonograph, Soundtracks and the "Movies"

 The Phonoscope, November 1897

-Projected movies would be the future of moving pictures but recorded sound would take some time to become an expected part of the movie-goers experience.
+Projected silent movies would continue to thrive and recorded sound would take some time to become an expected part of the movie-goers experience.

 Leon Gaumont's projector, the Chronophone, was introduced in 1902 which successfully produced "several hundred Phono-Scenes by 1912 which used his projector and a synchronized gramophone sound system.